-The BHCN or Independent RMH provider upon receiving information resulting from the FBI criminal background check, or from any other source, may not continue to employ a person who has been convicted of an offense as listed above.
-If an applicant believes that the information provided as a result of the FBI criminal background check is incorrect, he or she must immediately inform the BHCN or Independent RMH provider, or DHCFP (respectively) in writing.
-The BHCN or Independent RMH provider or DHCFP, that is so informed within 5 days, may give the employee or independent contractor a reasonable amount of time, but not more than 60 days, to provide corrected information before denying an application, or terminating the employment or contract of the person pursuant to this section.
+The BHCN or Independent RMH provider upon receiving information resulting from the FBI criminal background check, or from any other source, may not continue to employ a person who has been convicted of an offense as listed above, and as cited within MSM Chapter 100.
+If an applicant believes that the information provided as a result of the FBI criminal background check is incorrect, he or she must immediately inform the BHCN or Independent RMH provider, or the DHCFP (respectively) in writing.
+The BHCN or Independent RMH provider or the DHCFP, that is so informed within five days, may give the employee or independent contractor a reasonable amount of time, but not more than 60 days, to provide corrected information before denying an application, or terminating the employment or contract of the person pursuant to this section.

-- e.
+e.
 Have had tuberculosis (TB) tests with negative results documented or medical clearance as outlined in NAC 441.A375 prior to the initiation of service delivery.
 Documentation of TB testing and results must be maintained in the BHCN or Independent RMH provider personnel record.
 TB testing must be completed initially and annually thereafter.
-Testing and surveillance shall be followed as outlined in NAC 441A.375.3. - f.
-The purpose of the annual training is to facilitate the development of specialized skills or knowledge not included in the basic training and /or to review or expand skills or knowledge included in the basic training.
-Consideration must be given to topics suggested by recipients.
-Documentation of the completed training and achieved competencies meeting this requirement must be maintained by the BHCN or Independent RMH provider.
-Training requirements may be waived if the
+Testing and surveillance shall be followed as outlined in NAC 441A.375.3.